Table Of Contents

 And if you haven’t already done so, be sure to check out our article on how to create a customer avatar which goes much deeper into this.

 Right… now that you’re clear on your costs, the funnel stages, and your customer, we’re going to take a look at how you can start to start putting all this to work.

 Finding The Quick Wins With Google Ads

 By now you’re probably itching to just get stuck in and get to the good stuff right?

 Don’t worry, I’ve got you covered!
-We’re going to start by targeting those quick-wins at the bottom of the funnel and explore some of the best platforms for reaching them!
+We’re going to start by targeting those quick-wins at the bottom of the funnel.
+We’ll also explore some of the best platforms for reaching them!

 A new software product, a yoga class, or maybe even a healthcare supplement…

-But remember, at this stage of the funnel, these are going to be the people who have their credit card out and are ready to make a purchase…
+But remember, at this stage of the funnel, these are going to be the people who are ready to make a purchase…

-So let’s dive straight into one of the best platforms for doing this…
+So let’s dive straight into one of the best online advertising platforms for doing this…